microsoft/ODBC-Specification/ODBC 4.0.md

 Setting this attribute to 100 means that all rows should be read in order to ensure that the inference is accurate for every row in the result.

 Setting this attribute to zero specifies that the driver should not infer schema.
-In this case, a driver that does not have an explicit way to determine schema returns an empty result when calling SQLColumns, and every column is treated as an [dynamic column](#_Unschematized_Columns_1).
+In this case, a driver that does not have an explicit way to determine schema returns an empty result when calling SQLColumns, and every column is treated as a [dynamic column](#dynamic_columns).
 Applications can then do their own sampling of the data, and can impose column types in their queries using CONVERT.

 A value between 1 and 99 gives an approximate estimation of the quality of the inference.
 The driver may adjust the number of rows sampled, the method of sampling, or how specific of a type or length to infer based on this setting.

 Setting this attribute (including setting to its current value) forces the driver to re-infer schema.

-Attempting to set this attribute to a value not supported by the driver may returns SQL\_SUCCESS\_WITH\_INFO with a diagnostic code of 01S02, Option Value Changed.
-In this case, SQLGetStmtAttr can be called to retrieve the value being used.

-Attempting to get or set this attribute for drivers that do not support schema inference returns SQL\_ERROR with a diagnostic code of HYC00, Optional feature not implemented.
+Attempting to get or set this attribute for drivers that do not support schema inference returns SQL_ERROR with a diagnostic code of HYC00, Optional feature not implemented.

-<span id="_Unschematized_Columns_1" class="anchor"><span id="_Getting_Data_during" class="anchor"></span></span>

 ##3.6 Getting Data during Fetch